otobrglez/compression-puzzle/README.md

 2. "[Assert](https://en.wikipedia.org/wiki/Assertion_(software_development))" inside your solution if the function does what it is suppose to do.
 3. You can apply as many solutions as you want to any language you want.

+## Additional Q/A

+- **What if my language is not yet supported?** No problem.
+Just pretend that it does and provide some instructions on how can it be ran in the PR.
+We'll try to use the wizzardy of [Nix](https://nixos.org/) and/or [Docker](https://www.docker.com/) to compile and run it along with others.
+- **Can I submit multiple solutions?**
+Yes; please do.
+- **Should we benchmark the solutions agains each other?**
+Possibly.
+- **Why are you doing this?**
+Because its fun!
+- **Will there be any recap/summary/article written?**
+Hopefully, yes.
+- **How can I contact you?**
+Try @otobrglez on Twitter or via GitHub issues or something.

 ## Development

 ```bash